Scaling Laws for Black box Adversarial Attacks: Backgrounds

-In this work, we focus on the challenging targeted attack setting.
 Let $\mathcal{F}$ denote the set of all image classifiers.
+The vulnerability of such classifiers to adversarial examples has been a long-standing area of research \cite{szegedy2013intriguing, goodfellow2014explaining}.
+Given a natural image $\bm{x}_{\text{nat}}$ with its true label $\bm{y}_{\text{nat}}$, the goal of a transfer-based attack is to craft an adversarial example $\bm{x}$ within an $\ell_{\infty}$ perturbation budget $\epsilon$ that fools black-box target models.

-Given a natural image $\bm{x}_{\text{nat}}$ and target class $\bm{y}$, the goal of targeted transfer-based attacks is to craft an adversarial example $\bm{x}$ that is misclassified to $\bm{y}$ by all models in $\mathcal{F}$.
-It can be formulated as a constrained optimization problem:
+\textbf{Targeted Attack.} The primary focus of our work is the challenging targeted attack setting.
+Given a target class $\bm{y}$ (where $\bm{y} \neq \bm{y}_{\text{nat}}$), the goal is to craft an $\bm{x}$ that is misclassified as $\bm{y}$.
+This can be formulated as minimizing the expected loss over all models in $\mathcal{F}$: